Fishing Reports: Fresh water and salt water - Vancouver Island, British Columbia, Canada - UPDATED FEBRUARY 28, 2014.

 SOUTH ISLAND FISHING REPORT

-Halibut – The 27 and 17 fathom banks and the reef off William Head have been good.
-It’s also been good in 300+ feet of water towards Constance Bank.
-Extra large herring, salmon bellies and/or octopus are the most popular baits.
-Berkley Gulp and Powerbait soft plastics also work well.
-Try a large spoon off a spreader bar, Mudraker or Lucky Jigs or other large jigs to stay away from dogfish.
+Halibut – Halibut fishing was GOOD prior to the bad weather.
+Anglers were using extra large herring, salmon bellies and/or octopus for bait.
+Berkley Gulp and Powerbait soft plastics also work very well.
+You can also use a large spoon fished off a spreader bar, Mudraker or Lucky Jigs or other large Jigs if you want to stay away from the dogfish.

-SIDNEY - Fishing was slow for keeper size winter springs.
-The most productive area has been Sidney Channel near the Powder Wharf at southern James Island.
-There are lots of smaller springs, just below minimum size for retention, so anglers are getting lots of action, just not lots of keepers.
-Many anglers have been using anchovies in Bloody Nose, Purple Haze and UV Green teaser heads.
-Squirts have been out-producing hootchies and the hot patterns for springs now are Purple Haze, Glow Below and Electric Chair.
-Coho Killer spoons have also been working well, especially in double glow and 50/50 colours.
-Crabbing has been excellent.
+SIDNEY- Salmon fishing was SLOW off Sidney this past week.
+Moresby Island has a few fish near there now and there some around Arbutus Point and Moses Point as well.
+Coal Island should also be holding some fish.
+Many anglers have been fishing for springs using anchovies in Bloody Nose, Purple Haze and UV Green teaser heads.
+Squirts have been out producing hootchies recently and the hot patterns for springs now are Purple Haze, Glow Below and Electric Chair.
+Coho Killer spoons have also been working well, especially in double glow and 50/50 colors.

 Island Outfitters, 3319 Douglas St., Victoria, ph: 475-4969